a10networks/A10-azure-arm-templates/ARM-TEMPLATES/README.md

 like resource group, VM name, network etc before pasting the script’s content on either Azure CLI.
 For more information on using this option please refer to Azure documentation: https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal

+##Global License Manager (GLM)
+For all A10 licenses, GLM (Global License Manager) is the authoritative service.
+All A10 products conform with license and licensing policies dictated by GLM.
+GLM is available at https://glm.a10networks.com.
+Default License Manager for HC is set to GLM.
+User can change this in Controller scope by logging in as Super-admin.

 # A10’s ARM Template Information
-A10’s ARM templates listed here are for deploying vThunder ADC (Application Delivery Controller) System in different design and configuration namely:
+A10’s ARM templates listed here are for deploying vThunder ADC (Application Delivery Controller) in different design and configuration namely:

 - Deploying vThunder ADC in Azure- 2 NICs(1 Management + 1 Data) - 1 VM **<br>
       - *BYOL(Bring Your Own License)*<br>